 BLM continues efforts to protect Rio Grande Wild & Scenic River Rim and viewshed

-As far back as 1984, the BLM received a “scenic easement” on the rim of the Rio Grande for the legal purpose of conservation and protection of the viewshed.
+The agency manages the “scenic easement” on the rim of the Rio Grande for the legal purpose of conservation and protection of the rim and its viewshed.
 A scenic easement differs from a road or right-of-way easement in that its purpose is for conservation, not public use.
-The scenic easement is on private property and does not allow for public access.
+The scenic easement is on private property and does not allow public access.